 Another competitive strategy is to ensure that your customers stay excited by making every new feature, design or product you introduce innovative.
 This gives your customers something to talk about, whilst shutting out the competitors.

-In all, only pursue a career in fashion if you are zealous to the field.
+Only pursue a career in fashion if you are zealous to the field.

 A good competing environment will help to bring out the best in you.

-Keeping Up With Fashion Trends
+Keeping Up with Fashion Trends